hwcloud-apac-pso/hwcloud-apac-automation/README.md

   <tr>
     <td>To automate the process of creating a Full-ECS image from CBR and creating an ECS from the created image using Huawei Python SDK.</td>
     <td>
       Creating image from CBR and provisioning ECS with image are successfully automated using Python SDK.
-Repetitious task is reduced from </b>134 times to 26 times.<b> By default, the task of creating image from CBR and provisioning with image need to do 134 times, but with this program, the task can be done by batch, approximately <b>two to seven ECS per batch. </b>
+Repetitious task is reduced from <b>134 times to 26 times.</b> By default, the task of creating image from CBR and provisioning with image need to do 134 times, but with this program, the task can be done by batch, approximately <b>two to seven ECS per batch. </b>
     </td>
   </tr>
   <tr>